MattDougherty0/UniStartupBoard/README.md

 UniStartupBoard makes it effortless for students to find each other and turn innovative ideas into real products—together.

-(This was just a weekend MVP project as an MVP, but I do think there is a legitimate gap here)
+(This was just a weekend project as an MVP, but I do think there is a legitimate gap here)

 The problem: University startup ecosystems are noisy and fragmented.